jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
 It's thus no longer good enough for the middle-class to watch infotainment news, donate to a social cause, march in a demonstration, and think we're improving the world.

 To have a better society, we need a new ruling philosophy.
-One that gives people the right and duty to evolve our culture to the Internet Age by building and owning apps and electronics custom-designed to improve life on the frontline.
+One that gives people the right and duty to evolve our culture to the Internet Age by building and owning content, apps, and electronics custom-designed to improve life on the frontline.

-In line with that goal, our new philosophy must also target today's most significant political enemy; antagonism.
+In line with that goal, our new philosophy must target today's most significant political enemy; antagonism.
 Like despotism, racism, and sexism, opposition to our technological evolution needs to be eliminated.

 Antagonism is created when the "eight different bosses" of the Industrial Age choose to become gatekeepers.
-Instead of joining human evolution and inventing something new, gatekeepers antagonize the replacement of old technology like TPS reports and broadcast TV out of pure self-interest.
+Although the option is there to join human evolution and invent something new, gatekeepers antagonize the replacement of old technology like TPS reports and broadcast TV out of pure self-interest.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier" target="_blank" class="button small">Reader</a>

 _Two comedians talking about making money on Main Street.
-They make internet podcasts and are thus from Industrial Age television broadcasters.
+Since they can make internet podcasts, they're liberated from Industrial Age television broadcasters.
 Even ones with black belts.
 Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

-Antagonism is defeated, when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.
+Antagonism is defeated when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
 Can an employer (openly) discriminate against race or gender?
 Can a comedian leave a TV network to start his own internet podcast?
 Does your boss decide which apps you can use?
 Do you treat your plumber the same way?

 In practical terms, Techvolution means ordinary people return to being specialists.
-Empowering frontline workers means employees are given some freedom to select their own tools with government regulation.
-More importantly, we should all be protected with a new understanding that antagonism is wrong.
+Empowering frontline workers means employees are given some freedom to select their own tools at work with government regulation.
+More importantly, we should all be protected at work and at home with a new understanding that antagonism is wrong.

 Techvolution also means local businesses on Main Street get prioritized over Big Government and Big Business.
 Small businesses can better upgrade our society to the Internet Age.
 They're not filled with layers of Industrial Age bureaucracy, consultants, and eight different bosses committed to stopping progress.

 If Main Street wants freedom at work, we need to step up and adopt Techvolution.
+If you're thinking no one else will, then fine, let them stay on the Titantic.
+It's better to be on a life raft with a two-way radio then doing nothing.

-Once we do, the bullshitization of work ends, and we actually enjoy our jobs again.
+But people will join.
+Because once enough of us step up, the bullshitization of work ends, and we actually enjoy our jobs again.
 With the added benefit of seeing our society improve each year.

 Ending road traffic, paying down government debt, stopping climate change, and landing on Mars!
 What a bunch of great reasons to be happy!